DavHau/mach-nix/examples.md

 }
 ```

-#### buildPythonPackage from GitHub and add missing requirements
+#### buildPythonPackage from GitHub and add requirements
-use this in case autdetecting requirements failed
+Use `add_requirements` in case the auto detected requirements are imcomplete
 ```nix
 mach-nix.buildPythonPackage {
   src = "https://github.com/psf/requests/tarball/2a7832b5b06d";